AntoPorter/antoporter.github.io/docs/defenderxdr/defenderoffice365/ll-safelinks-rewrap.md

 - **Simplified Management**: Reduces the need to maintain a list of excluded domains.

-### Disadvantages:
+### Disadvantages

-- **Limited Protection on Some Platforms**: The SafeLinks API checks may not be as comprehensive on all platforms, such as mobile or web-based clients.
+- **Limited Protection on Some Platforms**: The Safe Links API checks may not be as comprehensive on all platforms, such as mobile or web-based clients.

 - **Potential Delays**: API checks might introduce slight delays when users click on links, depending on network conditions and API response times.